The editors would like to thank all the contributors for the material sent in to us.

 Rob Jeffrey is a playwright, specialising in short comedic, political pieces for BBC and local radio, and longer plays for the theatre.

 Kevin N. Jelf is 54 and works preparing parts for painting in the aerospace industry.
 He has previously been published in The Cannon's Mouth Quarterly, Here Comes Everyone and The Angry Manifesto.

 Mike Jenkins is an award-winning Welsh poet and author and unofficial poet for Cardiff City FC.
-His new book of political poetry, From Aberfan t Grenfell, is published by Culture Matters.
+He is an Associate Editor of Culture Matters.

 Steve Johnson is London District Secretary of the CPB and a social worker by profession.
 He has a keen interest in music, politics and real ale and is a regular festival attender.

 Susan Jones is a published writer, researcher and consultant on contemporary visual arts matters, at www.padwickjonesarts.co.uk.
 She is a specialist in artists’ livelihoods, professional development and employment patterns, and was Director of a-n The Artists Information Company 1999-2014.

 Carl Joyce is a photographer based in Co.
 Durham, with a website at www.carljoyce.co.uk.

 James Martyn Joyce is a poet based in Galway.